Our Impact

 Improving Quality of Life for Those Living with Lung Disease and Their Families

-More than 34 million people living in the U.S. live with a chronic lung disease like asthma and COPD, which includes emphysema and chronic bronchitis.
-Through education and support programs for those living with a lung disease, their caregivers and those that love them, the American Lung Association is continually working to reduce the burden of living with a lung disease.
+More than 35 million people living in the U.S. live with a chronic lung disease like asthma and COPD.
+Through education and support programs for those living with a lung disease, their loved ones and caregivers , the American Lung Association is continually working to reduce the burden of living with a lung disease.

-Asthma makes breathing difficult for more than 25 million people, including over 4 million children.
+Asthma affects 26.8 million Americans, including 4.5 million children, and accounts for millions of emergency department visits and tens of billions of dollars in healthcare costs each year.
 While there is no cure, asthma can be managed and treated, helping those with the disease lead a healthier life.
 Through Asthma Basics, we share a comprehensive and clear overview of asthma and a full suite of tools and resources for those living with asthma, their caregivers, families and healthcare professionals.

-About 9 million adults have been diagnosed with COPD, an obstructive lung disease that over time makes it harder to breathe.
-However, this number may be much higher because more than 18 million adults have evidence of impaired lung function, and may have undiagnosed COPD.
-Through our local Better Breathers Clubs, patients and their caregivers are able to come together for an in-person support group and learn more about the free tools and resources that the American Lung Association provides, to help COPD patients manage their disease and lead healthier, more active lives.
+About 11.7 million people, or 4.6% of adults, have been diagnosed with COPD (chronic obstructive pulmonary disease, chronic bronchitis, or emphysema).
+COPD is an obstructive lung disease that over time makes it harder to breathe.
+However, this number may be much higher because more than 18 million adults have evidence of impaired lung function, which may be undiagnosed COPD.
+Through our local Better Breathers Clubs, patients and their caregivers can come together for in-person or online support groups where they can learn more about the free tools and resources that the American Lung Association provides to help COPD patients manage their disease and lead healthier, more active lives.

 Creating a Tobacco-Free Future